Arenipiscis

 Arenipiscis westolli is an extinct buchanosteid arthrodire placoderm.
-Its fossils have been found in Emsian-aged marine strata of New South Wales, Australia.
+Its fossils have been found in Emsian-aged marine strata of the Wee Jasper reef in New South Wales, Australia.
+The holotype specimen, ANU 35616, is an incomplete skull-roof.

 The generic name, meaning "sand fish," refers to how the dermal surfaces of the armor have a pattern of tiny bumps, creating a granular texture.